MatthewJDavis/matthewjdavis.github.io/_posts/2019-03-02-ec2-instance-powershell.md

         $ec2Instance = New-EC2Instance @params
 ```

-As the instance is creating, we use the helper function to create the tags for the instance and OS volume and apply them using the instanceId property from the variable that the result of the New-EC2Instance was assigned to.
+As the instance is intialising, we use the helper function to create the tags for the instance and OS volume and apply them using the instanceId property from the variable that the result of the New-EC2Instance was assigned to.

 ```powershell
 # Create the tags: EC2 Instance